phaserjs/phaser/README.md

 Road Map
 --------

-Here is what's on our road map for the coming months:
+Beyond version 2.0 here are some of the features planned for the future:

-Version 1.3 ("Tarabon")
+Version 2.1 ("Shienar")

 * Enhance the State Management, so you can perform non-destructive State swaps and persistence.
-* Dedicated CocoonJS packaging features (screencanvas, etc)
 * A more advanced Particle system, one that can render to a single canvas (rather than spawn hundreds of Sprites), more advanced effects, etc.
 * Ability to control DOM elements from the core game and layer them into the game.
 * Touch Gestures.
 * Support for parallel asset loading.
-* Fixed width bitmap font support, plus enhanced Bitmap font rendering.

-Version 2.0 ("Aes Sedai")

-* Integrate p2.js physics system completely.
+Version 2.2 ("Tarabon")

 * Comprehensive testing across Firefox OS devices, CocoonJS and Ejecta.
 * Integration with third party services like Google Play Game Services and Amazon JS SDK.
 * Flash CC HTML5 export integration.
 * Massively enhance the audio side of Phaser.
-Although it does what it does well, it could do with taking more advantage of Web Audio - echo effects, positional sound, etc.
+Take more advantage of Web Audio: echo effects, positional sound, etc.

-Beyond version 2.0
+Beyond version 2.2

 * Test out packaging with Node-webkit.
 * Game parameters stored in Google Docs.
 * Look at HiDPI Canvas settings.
 * Multiple Camera support.
+* DragonBones support.

 Nadion